pedro-otero/crews-be/README.md

 `crews-be` is an Express application that finds Spotify album credits in [Discogs][1].
 It exposes one endpoint that, given the album id, requests the album data from [Spotify API][2] and immediately after searches for it in Discogs.
-As it finds credits for it, it updates the Redux store with such information.
+As it finds credits for it, it updates the state (in `app.locals` with such information.
 It's the backend that supports the `crews` app also available in my Github profile.

 Application keys are needed for both [Spotify][2] and [Discogs][3].